Medical Cannabis Patients and Caregivers

-To buy Etain products, you need to join New York's medical marijuana program.
-Luckily, it's pretty simple.
+To buy Etain products, you need to join New York's medical cannabis program.
+Luckily, it's pretty simple

-To become certified under the program, you first need a physician who is registered with the NYS Medical Marijuana Program.
+To become certified under the program, you first need a physician who is registered with the NYS Medical Cannabis Program.
 They are the only ones allowed to prescribe Etain products.

 We recommend researching at least 2 or 3 options to find the best fit before committing to one provider.

-Remember: both the Patient Certification and Registry ID card are valid for up to one year from the original date of your doctor’s certification (except in the case of terminal illness).
-Be sure to keep an eye on the expiration date of your certification!
+The Patient Certification is is valid for up to one year from the original date of your doctor's certification (except in the case of terminal illness).

-Once you're registered, you can visit an Etain Dispensary to pickup medications and speak with our pharmacists.
+Once you're registered, you can visit an Etain Dispensary in New York to pickup medications and speak with our pharmacists.

 Please bring all required documentation: